darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 Actions in the "views" section can only be executed from the specified darktable view.
 As with global actions, most do not have specific _elements_ as they are used to perform one-off operations.

-For example, the predefined shortcut `Ctrl/Cmd + B` triggers the action `views/darktable/guide lines/toggle`, which toggles guide lines in the darktable view.
+For example, the predefined shortcut `Ctrl + B` triggers the action `views/darktable/guide lines/toggle`, which toggles guide lines in the darktable view.

 ## actions on modules